Aitor-ES/icafe-image-converter/README.md

 If you need to convert many images, you'll find it useful, feel free to use it.

 HOW TO USE IT:
 You need to set an input folder and an output folder.
 The app will scan recursively the input folder and will convert every image it finds to the format specified.
 There's an optional if statement to convert only images of a certain format, not all images.

-Converted images will be written to the output folder.
+Converted images will be written to the output folder with exactly the same name but the extention changed.
+Example: image.bmp -> image.png
+IMPORTANT: Image names should NOT have dots (apart from the dot before the extension, obviously).
+It splits image names by the dot character to generate new names, so more than one dot would break it.

 BMP TO PNG RESULTS:
 In my case, I used the app to convert ~600 BMP images to PNG to save space, and it reduced their size by 6.5 times.